SEND Information Report

 6. How are children supported through transitions between phases of education?

 Transition arrangements are embedded into the school year.
-During the summer term, teachers will begin to prepare their class for the movement to their new year group.
+During the summer term, teachers and key workers will begin to prepare their class for the movement to their new year group.
 Transition activities will be put in place for all children to ensure a smooth, positive move from one year to the next.

 For children transitioning into Pre-school or from one Pre-school class to another, these transitions happen throughout the school year and are supported by the child’s key worker, SENDCO and Head of Early Years.